 - A minimum term of appointment and strict conditions for dismissal must be set out by the organisation for a DPO post.
-In the EU institutions and bodies, the DPO is appointed for a period between 2 and 5 years, may be reappointed for up to a maximum of 10 years and can be dismissed only with the consent of the EDPS.
+In the EU institutions and bodies, the DPO is appointed for a period between three and five years, may be reappointed and can be dismissed only with the consent of the EDPS.

 Tasks of the DPO